 Short Abstract:

 Proper techniques for performing microbiological and molecular biological experiments on Mycobacterium tuberculosis in a biosafety level 3 (BSL-3) laboratory are demonstrated.
 Minimization of infectious aerosol generation and redundant containment and decontamination are emphasized.
-The techniques demonstrated may be generally applicable to work on other BSL-3 organisms.
+The techniques may be generally applicable to work on other BSL-3 organisms.

 Long Abstract:

 Mycobacterium tuberculosis, one of the most successful bacterial pathogens, is transmitted by aerosol.
-Despite the prevalence of tuberculosis infection, estimated to include one third of humanity, our knowledge of the biology of the pathogen is limited.
-In order to hasten the development of new therapeutics, a deeper understanding of how tuberculosis is able survive and thrive in the host is urgently required.
+Despite the prevalence of M. tuberculosis infection, estimated to include one third of humanity, our knowledge of the biology of the pathogen is limited.
+In order to hasten the development of new therapeutics, a deeper understanding of how tuberculosis is able survive and thrive in the host is urgently needed.
 The safe experimental manipulation of M. tuberculosis requires the use of proper techniques in a BSL-3 laboratory.

-In these three protocols we demonstrate the proper techniques required to safely perform microbiological and molecular biological experiments on M. tuberculosis in a BSL-3 laboratory.
+In these three protocols we demonstrate the proper techniques to safely perform microbiological and molecular biological experiments on M. tuberculosis in a BSL-3 laboratory.
 The core principles of minimization of the generation of infectious aerosols and redundant containment and decontamination are emphasized.
 Specific topics include the use of personal protective equipment, setting up the biosafety cabinet, inoculation of cultures, plating bacteria, picking bacterial colonies, centrifugation, sonication, electroporation, fixation of cultures, disposal of contaminated items, and decontaminating the biosafety cabinet.

 Protocol Text: